zaufi/kate-cpp-helper-plugin/README.md

         $ mkdir build && cd build
         $ cmake -DBUILD_TESTING=OFF -DCMAKE_INSTALL_PREFIX=~/.kde4 .. && make && make install

-* To make a system-wide installation, set the prefix to /usr and become a superuser to `make install`
+* To make a system-wide installation, set the prefix to `/usr` and become a superuser to `make install`
-* After that u have to enable it from `Settings->Configure Kate...->Plugins` and configure the include paths globally and/or per session...
+* After that you have to enable it from `Settings->Configure Kate...->Plugins` and configure the include paths globally and/or per session...

 Note: One may use `kde4-config` utility with option `--localprefix` or `--prefix` to get